 To get a better gauge of the actual median salary for all writers (both part-time and full-time), a survey was conducted in 2018 that involved over 5,000 participants.
 This survey conducted by Author’s Guild revealed that the actual median income of all writers is only $6,080 (source).

 Although these numbers consider writers from all different genres, the same general trends apply to fantasy writers.
 This proves just how difficult it is for most aspiring fantasy authors to climb their way to the top and yield a sustainable income from their narratives.

 Pay Attention to the Income Range, Not the Average

 For this reason, you must take a closer look at the range as opposed to the mean of the data.
 It doesn’t make sense to compare yourself to the top writers in the fantasy industry.
 Doing so would only offer you a false perspective of what to expect from your fantasy endeavors.

 Instead, it’s much more beneficial to look at the income data on fantasy writing as a pyramid.
 The tip of the pyramid represents the most esteemed fantasy writers, like J.K.
 Rowling or George R.R.
 Martin, that are making millions per year off of book sales alone.

 To give you an idea of how much money these best-selling authors are collecting, J.K.
 Rowling reportedly made $54 million over the span of 2018 (source).

 Although it’s nice to look up at the tip of the pyramid once in a while, it can be detrimental to do so if you allow these numbers to cloud your expectations.
-Many more writers lie at the bottom of the pyramid, making little to no money off of their writing endeavors.
+Unfortunately, many more writers lie at the bottom of the pyramid, making little to no money off their writing endeavors.